 First and foremost, it is morally right.
 Second, we see this commitment as the cornerstone of our capacity to serve a changing nation and a changing world.
 America today is rapidly evolving into one of the most diverse, multicultural societies on earth...

 The America of the 21st Century will be a nation without a dominant ethnic majority--and to serve this changing nation, institutions such as the University of Michigan must also change.
 And third, for the University to achieve excellence in its fundamental missions of teaching and scholarship, it is clear we must reflect the growing diversity of America and the world itself among our people and our activities.
+We see at last that we cannot be the best in anything, unless we are the best in building a community that draws its strength from the rich intellectual variety of its people people come from from different backgrounds, races, beliefs, ages, economic backgrounds, and nationalities.
 To this end, over the past three years we have been developing and committing ourselves to a new agenda we call the Michigan Mandate.
 Some of you may have heard of it.